Michael

 Brittenham

-Architectural and furniture designer based in Brooklyn, London, and Brussels.
-He holds a Masters of Architecture from the Yale School of Architecture and a Bachelors of “Waste Architecture” from NYU Gallatin School of Individualized Study.
+Architectural and furniture designer based in London.
+He holds a Masters of Architecture from the Yale School of Architecture and a Bachelors of Arts in “Waste Architecture” from NYU Gallatin School of Individualized Study.

 Furniture